lambrospetrou/lambrospetrou.github.io/src/_posts/2024-11-24-hurl-cloudflare-d1.md

 3. If step 1 failed, it means the database existed already, so **delete** the database with the ID from step 2.
 4. If step 1 failed, we need to **create** a new database instance.
 5. **Get** the database details and assert its details.
-6. Submit an SQL query with one `CREATE` and one `SELECT` statements and assert the results.
+6. Submit an **SQL query** with one `CREATE` and one `SELECT` statements and assert the results.
-7. Submit the same queries as step 6, but requesting "/raw" results instead of the default and assert the results.
+7. Submit the same queries as step 6, but requesting "raw" results instead of the default and assert the results.

-Steps 1-4 could be simplified into a single step just creating the database but in the sake of showcasing some Hurl features we make our test suite more robust so that steps 5-7 always work with a freshly created database.
+Steps 1-4 could be simplified into a single step just creating the database, but I decided to do the above extra steps in the sake of showcasing some Hurl features and making our test suite more robust.

 ## Hurl source